 Near Alþingi, on Fógetatorg - sheriff's square - is Skúli, with its entrance tucked quietly away in a small alley.
-Named after the 0G loelandic entrepreneur, Skúli fógeti, whose centre of operations was on Aðalstræti, it's a fantastic spot for craft beers.
-Having been one of the vanguards of the loelandic craft beer culture, Skúli serves both local and international brews.
+Named after the 0G Icelandic entrepreneur, Skúli fógeti, whose centre of operations was on Aðalstræti, it's a fantastic spot for craft beers.
+Having been one of the vanguards of the Icelandic craft beer culture, Skúli serves both Iceland international brews.
 It's certainly a spot you mustn't miss on your craft beer quest.

-2022: Session Craft Bar 2021: Session Craft Bar 2020: BrewDog
+2022: Session Craft Bar 2021: Session Craft Bar 2020: BrewDog jomfruin.is